rop-la/rop-la.github.io/en/_posts/2020-02-15-bluegate-internals.markdown

 .text:000000018006542B cmp     [r14+rdx*4+568h], ecx
 .text:0000000180065433 jz      short loc_180065461
 ```
 If the fragment was received, the result will be true and the execution flow jump to the function epilogue.
-But if it is fales execution flow will continue.
+But if it is false execution flow will continue.
 Now, `rdx` is `packet->fragment_id`, and I control it.
 So if I set `packet->number_of_fragments = 0xFFFF` and `packet->fragment_id = 0xFFFE`, a crash will be triggered.

     (a24.bcc): Access violation - code c0000005 (first chance)
     First chance exceptions are reported before any exception handling.